developer-zebra/developer-zebra-site/src/datawedge/6-0/guide/api/index.md

 **EXTRA_DATA**: String "com.symbol.datawedge.api.EXTRA_PROFILENAME"

-**&lt;Profile name**&gt;: The Profile name to set as the default Profile as a string (case-sensitive).

 ####RETURN VALUES
 None.

-Error and debug messages will be logged to the Android logging system which then can be viewed and filtered by the logcat command.
-You can use logcat from an ADB shell to view the log messages, e.g.
+Error and debug messages will be logged to the Android logging system, which then can be viewed and filtered by the logcat command.
+Use logcat from an ADB shell to view the log messages.
+For example:

 	$ adb logcat -s DWAPI